Noam2Stein/pygame-tetris/README.md

 but i found Python to actually slow me down duo to constant runtime-errors that could have been instantly fixable "compile-time" errors.
-This problem originates from Python not being strongly-typed, so if a function returns a bool, i can use it as a list and start running the code being unaware of any mistakes. surprisingly its easy to make syntatic mistakes that only get discovered at runtime, instead of an error by the IDE.
+This problem originates from Python not being strongly-typed, so if a function returns a bool, i can use it as a list and start running the code being unaware of any mistakes. surprisingly it's easy to make syntatic mistakes that only get discovered at runtime, instead of an error by the IDE.
 All of that made it so that writing Tetris even in rust, would take less time.